wanted2/caineng.in/www/_posts/2021-05-22-on-limitation-mediapipe.md

 With low budgets, we cannot expect too much.

-One bright side of MediaPipe from this result is that __because small faces are often missed, then false positives (hijackers) is not a serious problem__.
+One bright side of MediaPipe from this result is that __because small faces are often missed, then false positives (hi-jackers) is not a serious problem__.
-For critical applications such as face authentication, making wrong decisions (false positives) can lead to hijackers/spoofers getting in the system, but if MediaPipe misses too many small faces, our hijackers are omitted __hopefully__ in return.
+For critical applications such as face authentication, making wrong decisions (false positives) can lead to hi-jackers/spoofers getting in the system, but if MediaPipe misses too many small faces, our hi-jackers are omitted __hopefully__ in return.

 ## Lesson 2: MediaPipe is fast